Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining

-The use of GILT, as discussed in Ref.~\cite{hauru2018GILT} and briefly reviewed in Sec.~\ref{sec:GILT}, is critical in ensuring the stability of the RG flow.
-As depicted in \figref{fig:CompareGilt}, GILT enables the coarse-grained tensor to converge to a fixed-point tensor, with the change in coarse-grained tensors decreasing exponentially after each RG iteration.
-Conversely, without GILT, the change in coarse-grained tensors remains constant, indicating either continued system evolution during the RG steps or the failure of the gauge-fixing procedure due to degeneracy in the spectrum decomposition (see \appendixref{sec:fix-rotation}).
-Compared to Ref.~\cite{lyu2021lTRG}, the stability of our RG flow has been slightly improved, which can be attributed to the additional introduction of the MCF gauge-fixing method.
+The use of GILT, as discussed in Ref.~\cite{hauru2018GILT} and briefly reviewed in Sec.~\ref{sec:GILT}, is critical to ensure the stability of the RG flow.
+As shown in \figref{fig:CompareGilt}, GILT enables the coarse-grained tensor to converge to a fixed point tensor, with the change in coarse-grained tensors decreasing exponentially after each RG iteration.
+On the contrary, without GILT, the change in coarse-grained tensors remains constant, indicating either continued system evolution during the RG steps or the failure of the gauge-fixing procedure due to degeneracy in spectrum decomposition (see \appendixref{sec:fix-rotation}).
+The use of MCF furthermore increases stability.
+As shown in \figref{fig:CompareGilt}, with GILT and without MCF, the stability of our RG flow is comparable to Ref.~\cite{lyu2021lTRG}.
+With the introduction of MCF, the stability of our RG flow has improved further.

-Furthermore, \figref{fig:CompareGiltScdim} illustrates the scaling dimensions and central charge extracted from the spectrum of the transfer matrix of the coarse-grained tensors.
+Figure~\ref{fig:CompareGiltScdim} illustrates the scaling dimensions and central charge extracted from the spectrum of the transfer matrix of the coarse-grained tensors.
+The method is described in \appendixref{sec:Appendix_scdim_TM}.
 With GILT, the scaling dimensions and the central charge remain consistent throughout most of the RG flow.
 In contrast, without GILT, information about the scaling dimension is lost at the beginning of the coarse-graining process, and the central charge is less stable during the flow.